-50 standards across 6 SDLC phases.
-The open, evidence-based standard for measuring engineering practice maturity.
+50 protocols across 6 stages.
+The open, evidence-based protocol for measuring engineering practice maturity.
 No surveys.
 No self-assessments.
 No six-month audits.
 Scores are derived from real artifacts in your toolchain — commits, PRs, tickets, pipelines, and incident history.

 In an era where AI can generate code faster than teams can review it, the practices around that code — how it's reviewed, tested, released, and operated — matter more than ever.
 The framework that governs your SDLC is now the bottleneck, not the code itself.